Authored by the expert who managed and guided the team behind the Italy Property Pack

 What are the biggest risks for property prices in Milan in 2026?

-As of early 2026, the three biggest risks for Milan property prices are an affordability shock if interest rates rise unexpectedly, execution delays on major regeneration projects that could disappoint price expectations, and a broader eurozone economic slowdown that hurts buyer confidence.
+As of early 2026, the three biggest risks for Milan residential property prices are a sharper-than-expected rise in mortgage rates or a tightening of credit conditions, significant delays in the delivery of major urban regeneration projects which could disappoint buyers who already paid for future uplift, and a broader eurozone macro slowdown that dents buyer confidence and income expectations.

 We actually cover all these risks and their likelihoods in our pack about the real estate market in Milan.